 I say date setting is not wrong of itself because the prophets of the Bible set dates.
 Jesus set a date and said by one generation what he had just described would come to pass.
 Forty years later it (partially) did (30 AD + 40 = the 70 AD destruction of the Temple).

 The difference?
 Jesus and the prophets attached dates exclusively to what the Word of God predicted already and never to their own imaginations or inventions loosely based on the Word of God.
 In contrast to this, Christians take a Scripture, pagan calendar or an astronomical anomaly and weave a new theory out if it using their own intellect and creativity and attach a date to that.
-Thus, things have gone afoul before the date is ever added because of they deviate from the Scripture-only or literal interpretation only.
+Thus, things have gone afoul before the date is ever added because they deviate from Scripture and/or literal interpretation.